 The Mental Health Foundation have arranged free virtual and face to face sessions and activities throughout Mental Health Awareness week, please see below for further information and how to book:

 Men Tell (11am) Virtual

 Mentell opens up the discussion around loneliness and reconnecting through a virtual session.
 Open to all Men and Women.
 The webinar will be run over zoom.
-Find out more information and/or register.

 After registering, you will receive a confirmation email containing information about joining the webinar.

 Sharon from Compassionate Voices will be sharing her story, talking about loneliness and snippets from her new book ‘Thirty Years in Silence’.
 She will also answer questions about the Compassionate Voices Community, Dunelm Pausa regional hubs and The Power of YOU Workshop.
 Based at The Hub at Low Pavements, 61 – 63 Low Pavements, Chesterfield, S40 1PB.

 Find out more information and register.

 WEA: Walking and Talking (1pm - 3pm)

 A companionable walk enjoying local scenery around Holmebrook Valley Park with Alastair Clark.
 Location: To meet outside the Holmebrook Valley Park café, Chesterfield S41 8XP.
 For more information and availability to book a place on the session please contact WEA on 0300 303 3464 (option 1) or visit the WEA website.